spierala/mini-rx-store/README.md

 ## Showcase

 Run `ng serve mini-rx-store-showcase` for a dev server.

 Navigate to `http://localhost:4200/` to see `mini-rx-store` in action.
-The app will automatically reload if you change any of the source files.

 The showcase is based on the NgRX example from Deborah Kurata: https://github.com/DeborahK/Angular-NgRx-GettingStarted/tree/master/APM-Demo5

 I did a refactor from NgRX to `mini-rx-store` and the app still works :)

-The lib itself lives in projects/mini-rx-store
+The lib itself lives in [projects/mini-rx-store/src/lib](https://github.com/spierala/mini-rx-store/tree/master/projects/mini-rx-store/src/lib)

 The lib is still a **work in progress** and should **not** yet be used in production.
 I will publish to npm as soon as I think that the lib is stable enough.